 Awards, Prizes and Other Funding Opportunities

-Seed Corn Funding Competition
+Seed Corn Funding Competition - Call for Applications

-We will make one award of up to £5000 to be used from 1 January 2025 with the expectation that the funded project will be completed within 2025.
+We will make one award of up to £2500 to be used from 1 June 2026.

-This award may be spent, in line with the BSA’s terms and conditions, on travel, subsistence, a one-off work package delivered by a third party e.g., event recording, transcription, research expenses e.g., equipment, software, printing, but not salary or indirect costs/overheads.
-We are open-minded as to the type of activity the seed corn funding is used for, for example, a writing workshop, pilot fieldwork, but it must be clearly designed to extend existing or develop new work in the sociology of religion.[1]
+This award may be spent, in line with the BSA’s terms and conditions, on travel, subsistence, a one-off work package delivered by a third party e.g., event recording, transcription, research expenses e.g., equipment, software, printing, but not salary or indirect costs/overheads/full economic costing (FEC).
+We are open-minded as to the type of activity the seed corn funding is used for, for example, a writing workshop, pilot fieldwork, but it must be clearly designed to develop further work.[1]

 We welcome applications from groups of members.
 In this instance, there must be a designated lead applicant who is a SocRel and BSA member and all co-applicants must have at least SocRel membership.

-Any Seed Corn activity must be undertaken in line with the (lead) applicant’s university’s codes of ethics and conduct and data protection policies.
+Any seed corn activity must be undertaken in line with the (lead) applicant’s university’s codes of ethics and conduct and data protection policies.
 The BSA will pay the award to the successful (lead) applicant’s institution once an invoice has been received.

 Criteria: